zeke-xie/adaptive-inertia-adai/README.md

 AdaiW adoptes decoupled weight decay instead of L2 regularization.
 Thus, the optimal weight decay of AdaiW depends on the learning rate choice.

+In principle, the optimal hyperparameter choice of Adai should be close to the optimal hyperparameter choice of SGD (no Momentum).

 The recommended hyperparameters for Transformers are not avaliable yet.

-In principle, the optimal hyperparameter choice of Adai should be close to the optimal hyperparameter choice of SGD (no Momentum).
+In our recent experiments on Transformers, the original Adai often works better than SGD but worse than Adam.
+Maybe some Adai variants are required for training Transformers.

 # AdaiV2